Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-4.md

    Connect-AzAccount
    ```
    >**Note**: Please use the below-mentioned credentials to login to Azure.

       - **Email/Username:** <inject key="AzureAdUserEmail"></inject>
       - **Password:** <inject key="AzureAdUserPassword"></inject>

 1. Set the Resource Group Name before running the deployment command. set the  **$RGname** as **contoso-traders-rg<inject key="Deploymentid" enableCopy="false" />**

    ```
-   $RGname = <update the existing RG name>
+   $RGname = '<update the RG name mentioned above>'
    ```

    >**Note:** Make sure you are in the directory where the Bicep template and parameters file resides.
 If not switch to the directory cd C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files\iac

 1. Run the following command to initiate the deployment using the Bicep template and parameters file: